 Jump to:

 The sturdy construction of garden log cabins has been a favourite among UK homeowners for years.
 The thicker the cladding used, the better the insulation.
-But how well are these structures insulated to ensure year-round comfort and energy efficiency?
+But how well are log cabins insulated to ensure year-round comfort and energy efficiency?

 There are several factors at play, including these three key points: